 FBI and San Diego Police Department Seek Public’s Assistance to Identify U.S. Bank Robber

-The FBI and San Diego Police Department are seeking the public’s assistance to identify the unknown male (hereinafter referred to as the robber) responsible for robbing the U.S. Bank branch located at 16816 Bernardo Center Drive in San Diego, California, on Friday, May 23, 2014.
+The FBI and San Diego Police Department are seeking the public’s assistance to identify the unknown male (hereinafter referred to as the robber) responsible for robbing the U.S. Bank branch located inside of the Von’s grocery store at 6155 El Cajon Blvd. in San Diego, California, on Wednesday, May 7, 2014.

-On Friday, May 23, 2014, at approximately 1:15 p.m., the U.S. Bank branch located at 16816 Bernardo Center Drive in San Diego, California, was robbed by an unknown male.
-At the time of the robbery, the robber entered the bank, approached the victim teller and made a verbal demand for money.
-After receiving a sum of money, the robber exited the bank.
+On Wednesday, May 7, 2014, at approximately 11:05 a.m., the U.S. Bank branch located inside of the Von’s grocery store at 6155 El Cajon Blvd. in San Diego, California, was robbed by an unknown male using a demand note.
+The note threatened the robber was armed with a weapon and a bomb.
+After receiving a sum of money, the robber exited the store and was last seen walking east toward a parking lot on 62nd street.
 No weapon was displayed and no injuries reported.

 Witnesses describe the robber as follows:

 - Height: Approximately 5’6” to 5’8” tall

 - Build: Skinny